uw-mad-dash/Accordion/README.md

 ```
 * Repeat the same command on 4 different nodes but replace ``` --rank 0 ``` with 1, 2
   and 3 on each node.
-* Similarly to get result for PowerSGD K=2 run-
+* Similarly to get result for PowerSGD Rank 2 run-
 ```
 * python main.py --model-type CNN --fixed-sched --norm-file "res18_psgd_k_1.log"
   --start-k --k-start 2 --distributed --master-ip "master_ip"